Here are the General Election 2019 candidates confirmed so far for the Portsmouth area

 The government has announced the election will take place on December 12, with prime minister Boris Johnson looking for the Conservative party to achieve a parliamentary majority.

-Although parties have until later this month to formally announce who is running, we already have an idea of who will be contesting some of the seats in the Portsmouth area.
+Parties have until 4pm on Thursday November 14 to formally announce who is running, and we already have an idea of who will be contesting some of the seats in the Portsmouth area.

 Conservative MP Penny Mordaunt will be looking to keep her seat in Portsmouth North, while in Portsmouth South Labour MP Stephen Morgan will face competition from city council leader Gerald Vernon-Jackson, for the Liberal Democrats, and leader of Portsmouth Conservatives Donna Jones.